-- 1. Demonstrate need for the upcoming term including the calculated contribution from SWS savings requirement (see Savings Requirement section below for more details); - 2.
+- 1. Demonstrate need for the upcoming term; - 2.
 Indicate intent to enroll at the institution the following term.
 The student's written statement is acceptable documentation; and - 3.
-Meet other student eligibility criteria as listed in this Chapter.
+Meet other student eligibility criteria as listed in this chapter.

-A student who is enrolled half-time or more during the official break is considered to be in "student status" and is limited to working no more than an average of 19 hours per week, but does not need to meet the Savings Requirement.
+A student who is enrolled half-time or more during the official break is considered to be in "student status" and is limited to working no more than an average of 19 hours per week.

-If, during the break period, you learn that the student will no longer enroll half-time or more in the following term, the student must immediately stop working under SWS.
+If, during the break period, the institution learns that the student will no longer enroll halftime or more in the following term, the student must immediately stop working under SWS.